 The path to the file can be absolute, or relative to the project folder.
 The path can also be relative to the value of SPICE\LIB\DIR if you have defined that path variable.
-The library filename is saved in the symbol's Sim.Library field.
+The library filename is saved in the symbol's

+Sim.Library field.

 Model is the name of the desired model in the model file.
-A model file may contain multiple models, and if so they will all be shown in the list.
-You can filter the list of models using the search box.
+A model file may contain multiple models, and if so they will all be listed in the dropdown.
 The selected model is listed in the symbol's Sim.Name field.

-Parameters can be overridden (or additional parameters specified) using the Parameters tab.
-All parameters specified in the selected model or the Parameters tab are stored in the symbol's Sim.Params field.
+Parameters can be overridden (or additional parameters specified) using the parameters tab.
+All parameters specified in the selected model or the parameters tab are stored in the symbol's Sim.Params field.

-The Code tab displays the generated SPICE model as it will be written to the SPICE netlist for simulation.
+The code tab displays the generated SPICE model as it will be written to the SPICE netlist for simulation.